-Legislation, Plan, etc. Summary of high level aim/ purpose/ objective Summary of lower level objectives, actions etc. Relevance to the Plan European Level The Security Union Agenda including CBRN-E and Protection of critical infrastructure; Policy on environmental liability and on the protection of the environment through criminal law; Safety of offshore oil and gas operations. objectives of the regulatory framework for environmental protection and management.
-EU Maritime Spatial Planning Directive (2014/89/EU) This Directive establishes a framework for maritime spatial planning aimed at promoting the sustainable growth of maritime economies, the sustainable development of marine areas and the sustainable use of marine resources.
+Legislation, Plan, etc. Summary of high level aim/ purpose/ objective Summary of lower level objectives, actions etc. Relevance to the Plan EU Maritime Spatial Planning Directive (2014/89/EU) This Directive establishes a framework for maritime spatial planning aimed at promoting the sustainable growth of maritime economies, the sustainable development of marine areas and the sustainable use of marine resources.
 Each Member State shall establish and implement maritime spatial planning.
 In doing so, Member States shall take into account land-sea interactions.
 The resulting plan or plans shall be developed and produced in accordance with the institutional and governance levels determined by Member States.
 This Directive shall not interfere with Member States' competence to design and determine the format and content of that plan or those plans.
 Maritime spatial planning shall aim to contribute to the objectives listed in Article 5 and fulfil the requirements laid down in Articles 6 and 8.
 When establishing maritime spatial planning, Member States shall have due regard to the particularities of the marine regions, relevant existing and future activities and uses and their impacts on the environment, as well as to natural resources, and shall also take into account land-sea interactions.
+Member States may include or build on existing national policies, regulations or mechanisms that have been or are being established before the entry into force of this Directive, provided they are in conformity with the requirements of this Directive.
 Implementation of the Climate Action Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
+Achieving a sustainable marine economy Ensuring a strong, healthy and just society Living within environmental limits Promoting good governance Using sound science responsibly The MPS will facilitate and support the formulation of Marine Plans, ensuring that marine resources are used in a sustainable way in line with the high level marine objectives and thereby: • Promote sustainable economic development; Implementation of the Climate Action Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the